jmsusanto/stat340/README.md

-# Student Alcohol Comsumption in Portugal
+# Student Alcohol Consumption in Portugal

 Repository for STAT 340 project to identify the top predictors of student alcohol consumption in Portugese students